-I love mashed potatoes.
+I love garlic mashed potatoes.
 Drenched in gravy.
 Mmmmmm.
-Once I started making garlic mashed potatoes with the secret ingredient described below, there was no going back to just plain potatoes.
+Once you start making garlic mashed potatoes with this secret ingredient, there will be no going back to just plain mashed potatoes!

 This post may contain affiliate links – meaning I receive tiny commissions for purchases made through those links at no cost to you.
 Please read my disclosure policy for more information.

 How to make the best ever garlic mashed potatoes

 For this recipe, I am using 4 – 5 decent size, regular white potatoes (roughly 4″ long and 3″ wide).
 Adjust the recipe according to how many servings you need, and the sizes of the potatoes you are using.

 If you are using new or red potatoes, you can leave them unpeeled, but scrub them well before dicing.

 For white potatoes, dice them into cubes – about an inch or so square.
 I have found that this will speed up cooking time.

 As you dice them, put them into cold water in a sauce pan.
 The cold water will keep them from turning grey, which looks pretty gross.
 I learned this lesson the hard way when I was making potato pancakes years ago.

 Imagine grey potato pancakes.
 Never mind, don’t do that!
 That’s a pretty unappetizing visual.